Kramer Guitars

 Kramer Guitars is an American manufacturer of electric guitars and basses.
-Kramer produced aluminum-necked electric guitars and basses in the 1970s and wooden-necked guitars catering to hard rock and heavy metal musicians in the 1980s; Kramer is currently a division of Gibson Guitar Corporation.
+Kramer produced aluminum-necked electric guitars and basses in the 1970s and wooden-necked guitars catering to hard rock and heavy metal musicians in the 1980s.
+Kramer has been a division of Gibson since 1997.

 Formation

 There is some dispute over the company's early history but it begins with Travis Bean, a California luthier who was building guitars with aluminum necks.
-Bean and Gary Kramer started the Travis Bean guitar company in 1974, in Sun Valley, and while their guitars did well, Bean lost interest and left most of the business aspects to Kramer and so the two parted ways.
+Bean and Gary Kramer started the Travis Bean guitar company in 1974, in Sun Valley in Los Angeles.
+While their guitars did well, Bean lost interest and left most of the business aspects to Kramer and so the two parted ways.

-Kramer then founded the company that still bears his name, improving on the Bean design—Bean's necks were heavy and the material felt cold to the touch.
+Kramer then founded the company which still bears his name, improving on the Bean design—Bean's necks were heavy and the material felt cold to the touch.
 Kramer's improvement consisted of two wooden inserts in the back of the neck.
-By 1975 he had hooked up with a friend from New York, Dennis Berardi and the two founded BK International, which engaged luthier Phil Petillo to make prototypes for them.
+By 1975 he had partnered with a friend from New York City, Dennis Berardi, and the two founded BK International, which engaged luthier Phil Petillo to make prototypes for them.
 Other involved parties were Henry Vaccaro, a real estate businessman who invested money in the venture and Peter LaPlaca, who had experience with Norlin, the company that owned Gibson Guitar Corporation from 1969 to 1986.
 The rest of the account is murky: Kramer says he was supposed to increase production but was too inexperienced in that area so he wanted to move back to the West Coast.
 He was to sell back his interests and receive royalties then represent the company out west but none of this seems to have happened.

 1970s: aluminum necks

 Introduced in 1976, early models featured the trademark "tuning fork head" aluminum-reinforced necks with a fretboard made of Ebonol—material similar to one used in bowling ball production.
 Other features of the necks included aluminum dots, and a zero fret.
 Gary Kramer's inserts, set in epoxy, were usually walnut or maple.
 The bodies were usually made of high grade Walnut or Maple, with the earliest instruments made of exotic tonewoods including Koa, Afromosia, Swietenia, Shedua, and Bubinga.
 The hardware was also from a known quality brand: Schaller tuning keys and bridges; Schaller and DiMarzio pickups; custom-made strap pins; aluminum cavity covers.
 Kramer's "alumi-neck" line lasted roughly until 1982.

 Generally, the ratio of basses to guitars produced was about 4:1, primarily because bass players were more willing to experiment.
 By 1981, Kramer had the tools, and the experience, to take guitar mass production to a new level.
-Switching to wooden-necked instruments both held the promise of keeping production costs low as well as being able to appeal to traditionally-minded guitar players.
+Switching to wooden-necked instruments both held the promise of keeping production costs low as well as being able to appeal to traditionally minded guitar players.